The Center for Women's Health

 The Center for Women’s Health believes that your OB/GYN should do more than offer isolated care.
-To help protect your overall health, the practice offers a variety of vaccinations at its offices in Newport News and Hampton, Virginia.
+To help protect your overall health, the practice offers a variety of vaccinations at its offices in Newport News, Virginia.
 Call the nearest office or schedule an appointment online to find out which vaccinations are right for you.

 Absolutely.
 In fact, the American College of Obstetricians and Gynecologists recommends that OB/GYNs incorporate vaccinations into their routine care.